-105. In November 2017, former Superintendent of the Chicago Police Department Eddie T. Johnson placed multiple members of Watts's crew on desk duty.
+106. In November 2017, former Superintendent of the Chicago Police Department, Eddie T. Johnson, placed multiple members of Watts's crew on desk duty.

-ANSWER: Defendant Mohammed objects to the term "crew" as vague and undefined.
+ANSWER: Defendant Mohammed objects to the term "crew" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-106. Mr. Goodwin received a certificate of innocence stemming from his arrest and conviction certifying that Mr. Goodwin was, in fact, innocent of the crime of which he was convicted and for which he should never have been arrested in the first place.
+107. Following his exoneration, Mr. Harris received a certificates of innocence stemming from his arrest and conviction certifying that Mr. Harris was, in fact, innocent of the crime he was convicted of to begin with and should never have been arrested for in the first place.

-ANSWER Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-Mr. Goodwin's Damages
+Mr. Harris's Damages

-107. Because of the Defendants' acts and omissions, Mr. Goodwin was subjected to police harassment and unfair criminal proceedings.
+108. Because of the Defendants' acts and omissions, Mr. Harris was subjected to police harassment and unfair criminal proceedings.